NoClueBruh/wisp-project/README.md

 ```
 const x = 10;         // automatically becomes of type int.
 const y:int = 20;     // y has an expected type, the compiler throws an error if the types don't match.
-const z:int = y * 30; // y can be used everywhere below it's declaration!
+const z:int = y * 30; // y can be used everywhere below it's definition!
 ```

 Writing the type is very important for recursive functions!
 ```
-// the compiler needs the type of "factorial" because otherwise it wouldn't be able to determine the return value of it's call.
+// the compiler needs the type of "factorial" because otherwise it wouldn't be able to determine the return value when its called.
 // if that happens, the compiler will act like "factorial" isn't fully defined yet, so it will return a "unknown constant" error.
 const factorial: int -> int = L. int n: (
   if n <= 0 then